Sean Casey (baseball): Cincinnati Reds

-1998 season

 On March 30, 1998, Casey was traded to the Cincinnati Reds for Dave Burba.
-On April 3, 1998, Casey was hit in the eye with a ball thrown by teammate Damian Jackson during batting practice, resulting in a fractured orbital, and subsequent surgery.
+On April 3, 1998, Casey was hit in the eye with a ball thrown by teammate Damian Jackson during batting practice, resulting in an orbital fracture, and subsequent surgery.
 Casey's surgery took two surgeons, operating for four hours to fix his fracture.
 Just three weeks after the surgery, Casey began his rehab assignment with the Indianapolis Indians, and just a week after joining the Indians, he was recalled to the Reds.
 Casey struggled during his first season with the Reds, his average dipped to .133, and he was sent back to Indianapolis.
 On June 18, Casey was recalled to the Reds.

-1999 season

 On May 19, 1999, the Reds defeated the Colorado Rockies in a 24−12 final, tied for the fourth-highest run-scoring output in MLB history.
 Casey hit two of the Reds' six home runs, and reached base seven times with four hits and three walks.
 He also scored five runs and drove in six.
 He was selected to the All-Star Game for the first time in 1999.
-Casey produced a breakout offensive season in 1999, batting .332 with 25 home runs, 99 runs batted in (RBI), 42 doubles, and 103 runs scored in 151 games.
+Casey produced a breakout offensive season in 1999, batting .332 with 25 home runs, 99 RBIs, 42 doubles, and 103 runs scored in 151 games.
 He was fourth in the National League in batting and doubles, and sixth in singles.
 In 1999, he won the Hutch Award.

-During his tenure in Cincinnati, and later in Pittsburgh and Detroit, Sean Casey was regarded as approachable and friendly, and his nickname, "the Mayor," comes from his reputation for chatting casually with every runner who makes it to first base, and from his very public charity work.
+During his tenure in Cincinnati, and later in Pittsburgh and Detroit, Casey was regarded as approachable and friendly, and his nickname, "the Mayor", comes from his reputation for chatting casually with every runner who makes it to first base, and from his very public charity work.
 It was frequently expanded to "the Mayor of Riverfront" when the Reds played at Riverfront Stadium.
 On May 16, 2007, Casey was voted in 2007 as "the friendliest player in baseball" by fellow players in a Sports Illustrated poll.
 He garnered 46% of the vote with the second place vote being split between Jim Thome and Mike Sweeney with only 7% each.
 Casey was also regarded as among the slowest-running players in the game, grounding into 27 double plays in the 2005 season.
 This tied him with A. J. Pierzynski for the record of most grounding in double plays by a National League left-handed batter in a season.

 Pittsburgh Pirates

 On December 8, 2005, Casey was traded to his hometown Pittsburgh Pirates for left-handed pitcher Dave Williams.
 On April 14, 2006, Casey left a game against the Chicago Cubs after suffering two fractures of the transverse process in his lower left back.
 He was placed on the disabled list on April 15.
 After a rehab assignment with the Altoona Curve, Casey returned to the Pirates lineup.
-During an injury plagued 59-game tenure for the Pirates, Casey hit .296 with three home runs and 29 RBI.
+He played in 59 games for the Pirates during the 2006 season, batted .296 with three home runs and 29 RBIs.